Tycro-Games/tycro-games.github.io/_posts/2025-07-19-Hammered-Cross Platform Game Engine-CMake-Setup.md

 # This will be game_gl or game_vk
 set_property(DIRECTORY PROPERTY VS_STARTUP_PROJECT "game_${first_backend}")
 ```

 > The utility.cmake file can be found [here](https://github.com/OneBogdan01/hammered-engine/blob/6c75dfc19378b49ca015781f44a8b1a80146832e/cmake_utility/utility.cmake).
 {: .prompt-tip }

 ### Building the engine target

 Inside this folder there are another two: external and code.
-The cmake file below links everything together into two targets, each using OpenGL and Vulkan: `hammered_engine_gl` - `hammered_engine_vk`.
+The cmake file below links everything together into two targets, each using OpenGL and Vulkan: `hammered_engine_gl` and `hammered_engine_vk`.

 ```cmake

 # Add externals and code